awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

     --source-db-instance-identifier arn:aws:rds:us-east-1:123456789012:db:my-mysql-instance
 ```

-The following code creates a Read Replica in a different AWS Region than the source DB instance\.
-The AWS Region where you call the `create-db-instance-read-replica` command is the destination AWS Region for the encrypted Read Replica\.
+The following code creates a read replica in a different AWS Region than the source DB instance\.
+The AWS Region where you call the `create-db-instance-read-replica` command is the destination AWS Region for the encrypted read replica\.

 **Example**
 For Linux, macOS, or Unix: